Page updated on 07/09/2018.

 Compressed Natural Gas is becoming a popular alternative to traditional and even clean diesel-powered buses.
 CNG utilizes Methane gasses that are stored at high pressure.
 Compared to diesel and propane (LPG), CNG emits fewer undesirable gasses and is safer than other fuels in an event of a spill (Source: Wikipedia).

 Many transit agencies on the US West Coast, as well as in the New York City metro area, and throughout Europe use CNG-powered buses and/or Paratransit vans.

-Hillsborough Area Regional Transit in Tampa, FL currently has a fleet of 28 CNG-powered cutaway vans and 22 CNG-powered Gillig Low Floor transit buses.
-The cutaway vans entered revenue service during the course of 2014 and the transit buses are transitioning into revenue service at this time, replacing the aging 2001 and 2002 series buses.
-Depending on funding levels, more CNG-powered vehicles could be coming to HART in the coming years.
+Hillsborough Area Regional Transit in Tampa, FL currently has a fleet of 28 CNG-powered cutaway vans and 60 CNG-powered Gillig Low Floor transit buses (with 10 more buses on order for 2019).
+The cutaway vans entered revenue service during the course of 2014 and the first transit buses went into service in late 2015.
+At this time, HART is evaluating whether to make its entire transit bus fleet CNG, or mix future orders with some battery electric buses.

 HART’s conversion to CNG-powered vehicles is all thanks to a $2.3 million dollar federal grant that was awarded to HART back in November, 2011, a CNG fueling station was constructed at the HART Operations Center on 21st Ave in Tampa during the course of 2013/14.

 LYNX in Orlando, FL also possess a fleet of CNG powered buses – both 40′ & 60′.
 The 40′ buses are spread out through the system while the 60′ buses are typically assigned to the agency’s busiest routes.